nats-io/nats-site/content/blog/headers-java-client.md

 Headers h = new Headers().add("key1", "value1").add("key1", "value2").add("key2", "value1");
 ```

-The NatsMessage Builder has a place for them and they work with regular or JetStream messages
+The NatsMessage Builder has a place for them and they work with regular or JetStream messages.

 ```java
 Message msg = NatsMessage.builder()